A big change on the horizon! It is natural to be nervous about it. As we as parents are deeply connected to our kids, they may feel anxious, too.

 - go slow and explore, describe what you see, encourage your child to share with their teacher and friends what has caught their attention.

-- On your way to school try adding a fun activity to set up the mood for the day- a silly song, a rhyming game, a guess game.
+- On your way to school try adding a fun activity to set up the mood for the day- a silly song, a rhyming game, a guessing game.
 Some gross motor movement- zigzag walking, bear walk, frog jumps, or some kind of an obstacle course.
-We always walk to the kindergarten and we often look for different leaves or rocks and watch the ants working hard; on our way there are some rocks perfect for climbing up and down- it is our imaginary maze.
+We always walk to the kindergarten and we often look for different leaves or rocks and watch the ants working hard; on our way, there are some rocks perfect for climbing up and down- it is our imaginary maze.
+When it rains, we always sing a song about rain on our way.
+Another fun thing we have tried is to play pretend- almost all kids have a character they like, so speaking and taking action, just like their personal hero, is fun!

 - Bribes– Not that I recommended bribes but I used them occasionally in the very beginning.
 This is really something that I am not proud of but I let it be.
 When my kid did not want to go to kindergarten, I usually used After/Before: “Ok, we can do (something fun/get something), right after pick-up.